 However, you don’t require all those high qualifications to start a tutoring business.
 You can be a form 4 drop out and start a successful tutoring business.
 This is where your entrepreneurship skills come into play.
 If you can’t tutor then hire someone who is capable of tutoring.
 Match tutors to students, pocket the money and use some of it to pay the tutors.

 We wish you the best in your tutoring business.
 Check out more business ideas and our collection of business plans.
-We also have cash flow projections needed for Zimbabwe farm applications.
-Register your company today, get the Company Registration In Zimbabwe Manual and Templates.
 Like us on Facebook, follow us on Twitter, and subscribe to receive notifications of new posts in your email.